Dominica travel destination

 Is it safe to travel to Dominica?

-Do I need a visa to visit Dominica?
+Do I need a visa for Dominica?

 What language is spoken in Dominica?